 Example:

 The aerodrome will ensure that only trained, qualified and authorized persons, vehicles and equipment are allowed to acquire airport security pass.
-The procedures to acquire a security pass are specified in the (Specify document such as SOPs for Airport Security Pass Issuance) which comprised a part of this manual.
+The procedures to acquire a security pass are specified in the (Specify document such as Airport Security Programme or SOPs for Airport Security Pass Issuance).

-(Name) Airport has a “Challenge Program” to ensure that all security ID holders will aware of unauthorized persons in the security restricted area.
-In case unauthorized person, vehicle or equipment is detected, the security ID holder shall inform an airport security officer.
+(Name) Airport has a test programme to ensure that all security ID holders will aware of unauthorized persons in the security restricted area.
+In case unauthorized person, vehicle or equipment is detected, the security ID holder shall inform an airport security officer without delay.